abejgonzalez/riscv-code-constructor/README.md

 ## How to use

-Simpliest way to add your own \*.c file is to modify the `Makefile` by the following:
+All you have to do is add your \*.c file to the `src/` directory.
+The output for both the dump files and the binary will be in `dump/` and `bin/` respectively.

-    PROGRAMS=<LIST YOUR C FILES HERE WITHOUT THE .C EXTENSION>

-Then you can run the following to build the files into binaries:
+You run the following to build the files into binaries:

     `make`